abhimanyubangaru/BLINDr/README.md

-# Blindr: The Blinds of the fture
+# Blindr: The Blinds of the FUTURE

 ## Overview